The Most Iconic Ferraris Of All Time

 From the most valuable car on Earth to the most beautiful, literally every Ferrari is an automotive icon.

-This year one of the greatest marques in automotive history celebrates its Diamond Anniversary.
+One of the greatest marques in automotive history celebrated its Diamond Anniversary in 2022.
 In the fateful year of 1947 Enzo Ferrari finally liberated his talents from Alfa Romeo, after running their highly successful racing team, and built his very first Ferrari badged automobile.

 But first, take a look at the greatest Ferraris of all time below: